 … and of course, the aforementioned Shakespeare Roundtable is underway.

 She’s also signed up for “The Butterfly Effect” – Vincent Van Gogh; Meet People Who Have Changed The World on Thursday, April 5.

 I cannot speak highly enough about Outschool, which has been super-fun for us.
-In fact, Dan and I have even talked about signing up to teach classes ourselves!
+In fact, Kaitlyn and I have even talked about signing up to teach classes ourselves!
 Many thanks to my local unschooling friend Nikki for mentioning this to us.

 Shakespeare and other theater